HHS-Coding-Club/recubed/README.md

 CubeDood returns to CubeLand in this epic reimagining of the original CubeDood.

 Game Features:
     - Main Story: Player through 120+ levels of pure cube action, with new mechanics and puzzles.
-    - Speedrun Mode: See how fast you
+    - Speedrun Mode: Play through the game with a timer, and no custscenes, to see how fast you can complete the game.
+    - Level Editor: Create your own levels and share them with the world.
+    - Multiplayer: Play with friends in a local multiplayer mode.
+    - Customization: Customize your character with different costumes and hats.
+    - Achievements: Complete various tasks to unlock achievements.
+    - Save System: Save your progress and continue from where you left off.

 ### Branches